saayxee/norick/README.md

 python main.py
 ```

-Now you may enter the URL into the input field and verify if the link is a rick roll or not.
+Now you may enter the URL into the input field and verify if the link is a Rickroll or not.

 ## Features
 > [!TIP]